HUMANIAM/Competitve-Programming-Problems/Greedy_Technique/notes.md

 ### Examples:
 - __Find max number from list of digits__: find max digit in the list remove it from the list then append 												it the number

+- __car fueling__:
-2- __car fueling__: **Input**: A car which can travel at most L kilometers with full tank, a source
+**Input**: A car which can travel at most L kilometers with full tank, a source
      				           point A, a destination point B and n gas stations at distances x1 ≤ x2 ≤ x3 ≤ · · · ≤ xn in kilometers from A along the path from A to B

 				 	**output** : The minimum number of refills to get from A to B, besides refill at A

-3- __Group children__ : Many children came to a celebration.
+- __Group children__ :

+Many children came to a celebration.
 Organize them into the minimum possible 							number of groups such that the age of any two children in the same group diffeer by at most one year.

+__efficient algorithm__ :

-					efficient algorithm : you can reformulate the to anthor problem whicht will be (find 					 the minimum number of segments of unit length to cover all points 						in a line) put the children into line then sort them and apply the constraint to group them this will take O(nlog(n)) for sorting and O(n) for the greedy algorithm
+ you can reformulate the to anthor problem whicht will be (find the minimum number of segments of unit length to cover all points in a line) put the children into line then sort them and apply the constraint to group them this will take O(nlog(n)) for sorting and O(n) for the greedy algorithm.

-4- __Fractional knapsack__ : **Input**: Weights w1, . .  wn and values v1, . . , vn of n items; capacity W
+- __Fractional knapsack__ :

+**Input**: Weights w1, . .  wn and values v1, . . , vn of n items; capacity W
 **Output**: The maximum total value of fractions of items that fit into a bag of capacity W .

+**intuitive solution** :
-						intuitive solution : sort Vi/Wi and select in a greedy way ther greater one by the 						greater one. complexity time is O(nlog(n))
+sort Vi/Wi and select in a greedy way ther greater one by the greater one. complexity time is O(nlog(n))